Last update: 2020-04-07

 in Mark 10:20 “kept” is https://studybible.info/strongs/G5442

 If you look at these words and their context this has to do with guarding and respecting/remembering.
 Check the following occurrences.
-Really, I think this is not about the laws but about honoring the lawgiver himself. (you can safely ignore the word for “know” because I think Yeshua was just pointing that the man already knew what to guard not that this was a prerequisite but I’ve posted it below for completeness sake)
+Really, I think this is not about the laws but about honoring the lawgiver himself.
+You can safely ignore the word for “know” because I think Yeshua was just pointing out that the man already knew what to guard not that this was a prerequisite for guarding but I’ve posted it below for completeness sake)

 To summarize: “guarding the commandments leads to eternal life because by guarding the commandments you show you honor the commander but doing any number of specific things in the law will not gain you salvation.”

 Back to the main subject, Paul then talks about idolatry:

 18 For the wrath of God is revealed from heaven against all ungodliness and wickedness of those who by their wickedness suppress the truth.
 19 For what can be known about God is plain to them, because God has shown it to them.
 20 Ever since the creation of the world his eternal power and divine nature, invisible though they are, have been understood and seen through the things he has made.
 So they are without excuse; 21 for though they knew God, they did not honor him as God or give thanks to him, but they became futile in their thinking, and their senseless minds were darkened.
 22 Claiming to be wise, they became fools; 23 and they exchanged the glory of the immortal God for images resembling a mortal human being or birds or four-footed animals or reptiles.

 24 Therefore God gave them up in the lusts of their hearts to impurity, to the degrading of their bodies among themselves, 25 because they exchanged the truth about God for a lie and worshiped and served the creature rather than the Creator, who is blessed forever!
 Amen.